leoloso/leoloso.com/src/posts/backstage-to-cope-with-wp.md

 ---
-title: Backstage to COPE with WordPress
+title: Backstage to "Create Once, Publish Everywhere" with WordPress
+metaDesc: Story on how my article for Smashing Magazine came to be.
 socialImage: https://leoloso.com/images/wordpress-logo.png
 date: '2020-09-15'
 tags: